JessieS444/syslib/InstallingKohaILS.md

 # Installing Koha ILS

 Let's try this again.
 I had already typed out a lot of documentation but hadn't saved it and accidentally hit the back button through a touchpad shortcut (UGH).
-Future self: SAVE YOUR WORK AS YOU GO DUMMY!
+Future self, remember to save work.

 To start the Koha ILS installation process I first followed the directions from earlier in the semester to create a new VM instance that is capable of what we need it to do.
 Here is what I did: